Practice Essentials

 Etiology

-A study from New Zealand found a strong association between scabies infestation and ARF.
-Thornley et al documented that children who had been diagnosed with scabies were 23 times more likely to develop ARF or chronic rheumatic heart disease, compared with children who had no scabies diagnosis.
+Scabies can lead to skin sores and secondary streptococcal infection, providing a pathway to ARF.
+[15] A study from New Zealand documented that children who had been diagnosed with scabies were 23 times more likely to develop ARF or chronic rheumatic heart disease, compared with children who had no scabies diagnosis.
 Even after adjustment for confounders in a Cox model, the association remained strong, with an adjusted hazard ratio of 8.98 (95% confidence interval: 6.33-20.2).
-[10] Subsequently, Thornley et al reported that permethrin prescribing, as an indicator of scabies, is strongly associated with the incidence of ARF.
-[11]
+[16] Subsequently, Thornley et al reported that permethrin prescribing, as an indicator of scabies, is strongly associated with the incidence of ARF.
+[17]

 Epidemiology